Because I will guarantee you that everything happened last hour except for the ports deal stuff was totally unexpected.

 Well, I really need your help, and I am not the type of person to mess around, so I decided just to call you the expert.

-Katie, is it what what's the class really called?
+Katie, what's the class really called?

 It's called communism.

-Political science 377.
+Political Science 377.

 Okay, all right.

-I knew it was she's right, but I knew they didn't have the guts to call it what it is.
+She's right, but I knew they didn't have the guts to call it what it is.

 No liberal ever does.

-All right, so you're you're a poly taking polypsy.
+All right, so you're taking poly side.

 What's going on in there?

-So he said though, my professor said that well, if you absolutely don't want to do that, you can defend capitalism.
+So he said, though, my professor said that, well, if you absolutely don't want to do that, you can defend capitalism.

 So I need help in defending capitalism because there's no way I'm writing a paper on how to make a communist society because I know it will not work.